-Bipolar disorder is a mood disorder characterised by extreme changes in mood, thinking and energy lasting several weeks or months.
-These changes are intense, can feel as if they are outside our direct control and may significantly impact day-to-day life.
+Bipolar disorder is a mood disorder which is marked by extreme changes in a person’s mood, thinking and energy over several weeks or months.

 Symptoms of elation

-- Feeling very happy or positive (whether things are going well or not)
+- Feel very happy or positive, whether or not things are going well

 Symptoms of depression

 During a depressive episode, you may go through:

 - Feelings of guilt or worthlessness